ArChrisVa/ArChrisVa/README.md

 ### Hi there 👋

-I am a highly motivated Computer Science graduate with strong foundation in software development and algorithms.
+A highly motivated Computer Science graduate with strong foundation in software development and algorithms.
 Team player, supporter of maintainable software.

 I’m currently working on Fivem Development using LUA